DianaLease/DianaLease/README.md

 💻&nbsp;&nbsp;I write code (and more!) at [DocuSign](https://www.docusign.com/).

-👩🏼‍⚖️&nbsp;&nbsp;I submit PRs, review PRs, and join in Technology Working Group calls at the [Accord Project](https://github.com/accordproject).
+👩🏼‍⚖️&nbsp;&nbsp;I submit PRs, review PRs, and engage the open source community at the [Accord Project](https://github.com/accordproject).
+I am an elected member of the Technical Steering Committee which meets monthly and Chair of the Technology Working Group which meets weekly.

 <!--
 **DianaLease/DianaLease** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.